baxang/iKon/README.md

 iKon
 ====

-한국 인터넷 서비스들의 로고를 웹폰트로 만들었습니다.
-A collection of Korean BI/CIs in vector.
+ikon is a collection of vector logos or icon fonts that useful for building Korean websites.
+Because they are not found elsewhere.

 Demo: http://baxang.github.io/iKon/